shlomif/shlomif-tech-diary/static-site-generators--despair.md

 <li>
-The other [best practices](https://github.com/shlomif/Freenode-programming-channel-FAQ/blob/master/FAQ.mdwn#what-are-some-best-practices-in-programming-that-i-should-adopt) related to software dev such as using version control, or CI.
+The other [best practices](https://github.com/shlomif/Freenode-programming-channel-FAQ/blob/master/FAQ.mdwn#what-are-some-best-practices-in-programming-that-i-should-adopt) related to software dev, such as using version control, or CI.
 </li>

 </ol>